 The Board consists of four Directors, two of whom are Directors of the Group.
 None of the Directors are Directors of Group Companies involved in Supply or Generation activities.
-The Group has an Audit Committee, a Remuneration Committee, an Executive Committee, a Risk Committee, a Health, Safety and Environmental Advisory Committee and a Nomination Committee and details of the appointees are included in the published Corporate Governance Statement of the Group.
-The Company, as a subsidiary entity, has no such Committees.
+Company Board Meetings are held on 8 occasions during the course of the year.
+The Group has an Audit Committee, a Remuneration Committee, an Executive Committee, a Risk and Trading Committee, a Health, Safety and Environmental Advisory Committee and a Nomination Committee and details of the appointees and work undertaken by these committees are included in the published Corporate Governance Statement of the Group (see www.scottish-southern.co.uk).
+The Company, as a subsidiary entity, has no such Committees but the Group arrangements cover the operations of the Company.